ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Issuers and Transparency Services MUST carefully protect their private signing keys and avoid these keys being used for any purpose not described in this architecture document.
 In cases where key re-use is unavoidable, keys MUST NOT sign any other message that may be verified as an Envelope as part of a Signed Statement.

+## Security Guarantees

+SCITT provides the following security guarantees:

+1. Statements made by Issuers about supply chain Artifacts are identifiable, authentic, and non-repudiable
+1. Statement provenance and history can be independently and consistently audited
+1. Issuers can efficiently prove that their Statement is logged by a Transparency Service

+The first guarantee is achieved by requiring Issuers to sign their Statements and associated metadata using a distributed public key infrastructure.
+The second guarantee is achieved by storing the Signed Statement on an Append-only Log.
+The third guarantee is achieved by implementing the Append-only Log using a verifiable data structure (such as a Merkle Tree {{MERKLE}}).

 ## Threat Model